 Social security coverage for students and researchers

-Persons who stay abroad for a short time can usually receive Kela benefits if the stay abroad lasts for a maximum of 6 months.
+Persons who stay abroad for a short time can usually receive Kela benefits if the stay abroad lasts a maximum of 6 months.
 However, as a student or researcher staying abroad you are entitled to Kela benefits for a longer period.
-One requirement is that you have been entitled to Kela benefits already before the studies or research work abroad.
+One requirement is that you have been entitled to Kela benefits even before your studies or research work abroad.
 You must study full time in a programme which leads to the attainment of a degree or professional qualifications and which is organized by a state-accredited educational institution.
-Notify Kela about your move abroad.
+Notify Kela of your move abroad.

 In this context, research means post-doctoral work supported by grants.
-If a researcher finances the research or artistic work in some other way than through a grant and is not insured under the Farmers’ Pensions Act (MYEL), the research or artistic work abroad must be conducted on a full-time basis for a retained entitlement to Kela benefits during the stay abroad.
+If a researcher finances their research or artistic work in some other way than through a grant and is not insured under the Farmers’ Pensions Act (MYEL), the research or artistic work abroad must be conducted on a full-time basis in order for the researcher to retain entitlement to Kela benefits during the stay abroad.

-If you work alongside your studies or research work in some other country than an EU or EEA country or Switzerland, you are usually entitled to Kela benefits.
+If you work alongside your studies or research work in a country other than an EU or EEA country, Switzerland or the United Kingdom, you are usually entitled to Kela benefits.

-You can receive Kela benefits as long as the studies, research work or artistic work abroad are conducted on a full-time basis.
+You can receive Kela benefits as long as your studies, research work or artistic work abroad are conducted on a full-time basis.

-If you receive a Finnish grant for research work or postgraduate studies in an EU or EEA country or Switzerland and you are not insured under the Farmers’ Pensions Act (MYEL), you must apply to the Finnish Centre for Pensions apply for a decision on coverage under the Finnish social security legislation and an A1 certificate with the Finnish Centre for Pensions (Eläketurvakeskus) for a certificate A1 and a decision on entitlement to social security coverage in Finland for the period of work that is financed through a grant.
+If you receive a Finnish grant for research work or postgraduate studies in an EU or EEA country, Switzerland or the United Kingdom, or you are insured under the Farmers’ Pensions Act (MYEL), you must apply to the Finnish Centre for Pensions (Eläketurvakeskus) for a certificate A1 and a decision on entitlement to social security coverage in Finland for the period of work that is financed through the grant.

-Entitlement to social security coverage in Finland for persons who pursue research work or postgraduate studies in social security agreement with Finland requires consent from the authorities of the country of employment.
+Entitlement to social security coverage in Finland for persons who pursue research work or postgraduate studies in a country that has a social security agreement with Finland requires consent from the authorities of the country of employment.

-Notify Kela if you receive a grant from Finland and you conduct research or artistic work for more than 6 months in some other country than an EU or EEA country or Switzerland.
-You must arrange insurance under the Farmers’ Pensions Act (MYEL) for the period of work that is financed through a grant.
+Notify Kela if you have a grant from Finland or if you conduct research or artistic work for more than 6 months in a country other than an EU or EEA country, Switzerland or the United Kingdom.
+You must take out insurance under the Farmers’ Pensions Act (MYEL) for the period of work that is financed through a grant.